David R. Koepsell, J.D./Ph.D.

 Writing & Publications

-I am the author and editor of books and articles in philosophy of law, ethics, scientific integrity, and technology, including work on AI, blockchain governance, and institutional reasoning.
+I am the author and editor of books and articles in philosophy of law, ethics, scientific integrity, and technology, including work on AI, institutional reasoning, and legal ontology.

 Structural Ontology of the Law